 The trek to Island Peak Base Camp is on a fairly steep trail.
 First, we climb south then turn east to the main line of the valley.
 We then walk on a winding path below the southern flank of the moraine from the Lhotse Glacier.
 Next, we continue walking on a pleasant trail along a streamside.
 The route to the Amphu Lapcha lies to the southeast.
 A crisscross route through the Imja and Lhotse glacier moraines leads to a wide valley flanking the SW side of Island Peak.
 Overnight at Island Peak Base Camp.

-We wake up early today at around 1 to 2 am and have our breakfast before beginning our climb.
-It is important we reach the summit before noon because in the afternoon the strong winds in the high lands might become a barrier for a successful summit.
+We wake up early today at around 12 to 1 am and have our breakfast before beginning our climb.
+It is important we reach the summit before noon because in the afternoon the strong winds in the highlands might become a barrier for a successful summit.
 The trail moves up beyond the base camp for several hundred meters before striking off the steep hillside.
 Initially sandy, the path soon turns to grass before becoming boulder strewn.
 As we climb up the hill, we will see that the slope narrows and the trail enters a steep rock channel.
-We then climb the rock gully.
+We climb the rock gully.
 This is not difficult, but there are several short rock steps to climb before we emerge on the right side of the gully.
 The route then follows a ridgeline, which leads to an exhilarating and exposed traverse onto the snout of the summit glacier.
 We need to rope up for the glacier as it contains several crevasses.
 The guides will fix a rope wherever necessary.
 A steep snow slope leads us onto the summit ridge.
+Both fixed rope and man rope will be used during the climb for safety.
+We use fix rope after successfully climbing on rock.
+The length of the rope will usually be of 350m.
+However, the length depends on the time of the season and the crevasses.
 After enjoying the summit views, and taking pictures, we descend all the way to Island Peak Base Camp where some of our crew are waiting for us.
 We celebrate on our successful Island Peak climb.

 From Pangboche we retrace our steps down to the Imja Khola and up through the forest to Tengboche.
 If interested, we can also visit nuns at the Tengboche monastery.
 After lunch at Tengboche, we continue through the hillside blanketed by rhododendron and juniper trees.
 After crossing the bridge over the Dudh Koshi River, our trail follows the Dudh Koshi gorge descending rapidly through the pine forests before reaching Sansa.
 We keep a lookout for wildlife such as mountain goats, snow leopards, colorful pheasants, etc., while passing through the forest.
 After passing a chorten, we reach the army camp at Namche Bazaar.
 Overnight in Namche Bazaar.